 "Aman has the highest repeat rate for guests in the hotel industry," Doronin tells me.
-Indeed, its cultlike following is the envy of its peers in the industry.
+Indeed, the brand's cult-like following is the envy of its peers.
 There's even an unofficial title for these loyalists: Aman junkies, travellers who have stayed in at least five or six Aman properties.